Installation behind a Proxy

 npm i -g @mablhq/mabl-cli

-To see the installed version of the CLI run:
+To confirm installation and check the installed version of the CLI, run this command:

 Once you install the CLI, you will need to authenticate using either your mabl login credentials or workspace API key.
-If you are using the CLI on your local machine, you can simply login using your mabl credentials:
+If you are using the CLI on your local machine, you can log in using your mabl credentials:

 mabl auth login